LukasLoiodice/SFI/README.md

 password: 123
 ```

-> **⚠️Disclaimers⚠️**:
->
+### ⚠️Disclaimers⚠️:
-> * Some decisions were simplified to facilitate local development and learning (e.g., storing 3D files in MongoDB instead of a cloud bucket, exposing secrets for Minikube and local testing).
+* Some decisions were simplified to facilitate local development and learning (e.g., storing 3D files in MongoDB instead of a cloud bucket, exposing secrets for Minikube and local testing).
 In a real project, these secrets would never be exposed, as demonstrated with the GKE deployment.
-> * There are still opportunities to improve the backend, frontend, and security, particularly regarding code quality (refactoring and documentation).
+* There are still opportunities to improve the backend, frontend, and security, particularly regarding code quality (refactoring and documentation).
 I am aware of these areas.
 The primary goal of this project was to implement features quickly rather than deliver a fully polished product.
-> * This project is primarily a lab for experimenting with a modern cloud-native stack.
+* This project is primarily a lab for experimenting with a modern cloud-native stack.
 ---

 ## Features